EWANZO101/leolights/README.md

 ## ❓ Need Help?

-If you need help finding your local IP address, troubleshooting connection issues, or using AdminStarter effectively, join our [Support Discord](https://yourdiscordlink.com) or contact us anytime.
+If you need help finding your local IP address, troubleshooting connection issues,

 ---